 Now, If you want a mouthwash that is effective at reducing your risk of cavities and gum inflammation, you may want to look at a “therapeutic mouthwash” to complement your dental hygiene routine else, stick with alcohol free mouthwash products.

 These mouthwashes contain an active ingredient like cetylpyridinium chloride, menthol or fluoride which are far better than alcohol mouthwashes in my opinion.
+Click here to see our top non-alcoholic mouthwash suggestions.

 Have I been able to answer the question “does alcohol free mouthwash kill bacteria?” kindly hit me up in the comment box.